5 Inquiry

 What these two types of case show is that knowledge is not just sensitive to what one is actually inquiring into, it is also sensitive to what one should be inquiring into.
 If one should inquire into Q, and were one to inquire into Q, one shouldn’t take p for granted because it might be false, one doesn’t know p.

-This is a kind of moral encroachment in the sense of [Basu and Schroeder (2019)]5.
+This is a kind of moral encroachment in the sense of Basu & Schroeder (2019).
 What one knows might be sensitive to one’s moral obligations in inquiry.
 Imagine two people both take p for granted in making a decision that affects other people.
 This is mostly fine because p is true, and they had good reasons to take it for granted.
 Still, there was some risk to others, and they could have checked whether p was actually true before acting, but in each case they had other things they would rather be doing than checking p.
 What differs between the two people is what they would rather be doing.
 The first could have checked, but it would have taken them away from a rescue operation in progress; the second could have checked, but it would have taken them away from their social media feed.
 If the theory I’ve developed so far is correct, then the first knows that p, and the second does not, and the difference comes down to the differing moral importance of contributing to rescue operations and social media.

 It’s worth recalling here that the methodology I’m using in this book is perhaps a little different to a common methodology in this area.
 I don’t think that if you fill out the two cases from the last paragraph in full detail, it will be intuitively obvious that one person knows and the other doesn’t, and that’s evidence for IRT.
 Rather, I think that it’s plausible that one isn’t being reckless by acting on what one knows, and this principle, combined with anti-sceptical principles and judgments about which acts are indeed reckless, leads to IRT.
 As always, these cases allow for four broad classes of response: the sceptic who denies there is knowledge even in the low-stakes case; the epistemicist who denies the intuitions about which actions are reckless; the orthodox theorist who says that acting on what one knows can be reckless; and the pragmatist, who accepts both the intuitions about which acts are reckless and how knowledge connects to recklessness, and infers that knowledge is sensitive to pragmatic, and in this case moral, factors.